andgineer/joplin-bulker/README.md

     tag remove

-But it was fun and I also wanted better understanding of Joplin files structure.
+But writing this util was easy and fun.
+Also I wanted to get better understanding of the Joplin files structure.

 As a bonus here we have Python code that can be